-Tender, buttery carrots and sweet, melting garlic cloves, served over comforting barley, for an easy vegetarian family-friendly dinner.
+Tender, buttery braised carrots and sweet, melting garlic cloves, served over comforting barley, for an easy vegetarian family-friendly dinner.

 Home grown dinners

-Last summer, my Mum helpfully gave me a copy of the lovely book Home-grown Harvest, which is described as ‘delicious ways to enjoy your seasonal fruit and vegetables’.
+Last summer, my Mum gave me a copy of the lovely book Home-grown Harvest, which is described as ‘delicious ways to enjoy your seasonal fruit and vegetables’.
 It is packed with fabulous and inspiring recipes and ideas.
 I’ve also enjoyed leafing through and admiring the terrific photography in the book, as well as cooking from it.

 However, some of the recipes need… tweaking.
 Ahem.